 Peter Close Sculpture

-Guy Gibson Bust
+Guy Gibson Bronze Bust

-At the outbreak of World War II Guy Gibson was a pilot with 83 squadron in 1943 he was chosen to command the newly formed 617 Squadron created to destroy the hydroelectric dams in the Ruhr.
-To accomplish this they were provided with the bouncing bomb designed by Barnes Wallace.
 The bombs had to be dropped from 60 feet from a predefined distance to skip across the water in to the dam face and then roll down it to explode at a predefined depth.
-In order to succeed this had to be carried out at night and on the night of 16th May 1943 Gibson led his force of specially modified Lancasters.
+For them to succeed this had to be carried out at night and on the night of 16th May 1943 Gibson led his force of specially modified Lancasters.

-Gibson was awarded the VC for his role in the mission but was destined not to survive the war.
-After a lecture tour of the USA and writing the book Enemy Coast Ahead Gibson returned to active duty but was shot down and killed piloting a Mosquito over the Netherlands in 1944.
+Gibson completed a lecture tour of the USA and wrote the book Enemy Coast Ahead then returned to active duty.
+He was shot down and killed piloting a Mosquito over the Netherlands in 1944.

 In the words of Marshal of the RAF Sir Arthur ‘Bomber’ Harris “Guy Gibson was as great a warrior as this Island has ever bred”